LeastAuthority/moonmath-manual/tmp/Readme.md

 This folder is used by the graphviz package.
-The `tmpdir` option leads to storing temporay files in this directory.
+The `tmpdir` option leads to storing temporary files in this directory.